-Participation in the following benefits is optional and faculty/academic staff are covered if written application for benefits takes place within 60 days of initial appointment to an eligible status, during an Open Enrollment, or, in some cases, by furnishing evidence of insurability:
+Participation in the following benefits is optional for full-time and part-time faculty/academic staff and coverage begins if written enrollment takes place within 60 days of initial appointment to an eligible status, during an Open Enrollment, or, in the case of Employee Paid Life, by furnishing evidence of insurability during an Open Enrollment:

-- 1. Accidental Death & Dismemberment (full-time and part-time) - 2.
-Dental (part-time only) - 3.
-Employee-Paid Life (full-time and part-time) - 4.
-Health Care Coverage (full-time and part-time) - 5.
-Waiver of Health Care Coverage (full-time and part-time) - 6.
-Dependent Care Spending Account (full-time and part-time)
+- 1. Accidental Death & Dismemberment

+- 2. Dental

+- 3. Employee-Paid Life

+- 4. Health Plan Coverage

+- 5. Waiver of Health Plan Coverage

+- 6. Dependent Care Spending Account